Women in the Crusades: Contemporaneous historians

 The story of women in the Crusades begins with Anna Komnene, the daughter of Byzantine Emperor Alexios I Komnenos.
 She wrote a history of the First Crusade in the Alexiad, providing a view of the campaign from the Byzantine perspective.
 She was exiled to a monastery before the work could be finished.

-The challenges faced by women of the crusades can be summarized by writings by Fulcher of Chartres, chaplain of Baldwin I of Jerusalem, who stated:
+The challenges faced by women of the Crusades can be summarized by writings by Fulcher of Chartres, chaplain of Baldwin I of Jerusalem, who states:

 Then the Franks, having again consulted together, expelled the women from the army, the married as well as the unmarried, lest perhaps defiled by the sordidness of riotous living should displease the Lord.
 These women then sought shelter for themselves in neighboring towns.

-Fulcher noted that mass hysteria had surrounded the holy quest of the Crusades, demonstrated by the belief that even a lowly waterfowl led by a nun [see below], had been blessed by the Holy Spirit and would lead them to Jerusalem.
+Fulcher notes that mass hysteria had surrounded the holy quest of the Crusades, demonstrated by the belief that even a lowly waterfowl led by a nun [see below], had been blessed by the Holy Spirit and would lead them to Jerusalem.

-Nuns of the First Crusade
+Nuns

-A large number of nuns are believed to have traveled to the Holy Land during the Crusades, but only three are known from the First Crusade, and for only one of these do we know a name.
-[Note that Riley-Smith uses the term "anonyma" to refer to a woman of unknown name and this write up does the same.]
+A large number of nuns are believed to have traveled to the Holy Land during the Crusades, but only three are known from the First Crusade, and only one is named.
+(Note that Riley-Smith uses the term "anonyma" to refer to a woman of unknown name.)